NhiCao/finance-blog-django/README.md

 ```
 python manage.py runserver
 ```
 - Open your browser and go to http://localhost:8000/home/.
-Log in using the user you created above and start by creating a post.
+Log in using the user you created above and start by creating a new post.